 We are a self-advised real estate company that owns, acquires and invests in upper upscale and upscale hotel properties located primarily in North America.
 This is our initial public offering of common stock and no public market currently exists for our common stock.
-We are offering 26,087,000 shares of common stock and 815,000 shares of common stock are being offered by the selling stockholders described in this prospectus.
-We will not receive any of the proceeds from the sale of shares of common stock by the selling stockholders.
-Concurrent with the completion of this offering, we are selling directly to Marriott shares of our common stock at the initial public offering price in an amount equal to the lesser of \$15.0 million or that number of shares which, when combined with Marriott's existing holdings, will represent a 9.8% ownership interest in our company upon completion of this offering.
+We are offering 26,087,000 shares of common stock, including approximately 1,300,000 shares of our common stock that, concurrent with the completion of this offering, we are selling directly to Marriott at the initial public offering price.
+The actual number of shares being sold to Marriott will be an amount of shares equal to the lesser of \$15.0 million divided by the initial public offering price of our common stock or that number of shares which, when combined with Marriott's holdings of 3.0 million shares of our common stock purchased in our July 2004 private placement, will represent a 9.8% ownership interest in our company upon completion of this offering.